 As the body ages, the way medication affects the body also changes.

 This is especially true for people trying to manage chronic conditions that might require multiple prescriptions.
-It can be difficult to responsibly manage what, how, and when to take your medication.
+It can be difficult to keep track of how and when to take your medication, or even what medication to take.

-Learning how to manage your medication well and understanding how they affect you is an important part of staying healthy.
-Proper medication management can also help prevent errors from happening, such as missing a dose, overdosing or not taking the medicine as prescribed.
+Learning how to organize your medication schedule and understanding how prescriptions can affect you is an important part of staying healthy.
+Staying on top of your medication schedule can also help prevent mistakes, such as missing a dose, overdosing, or not taking the medicine as prescribed.

 The key to proper medication management is to stay organized.
-When taking stock of the prescription drugs and supplements you have, ask yourself the following questions:
+When recording the prescription drugs and supplements you have, ask yourself the following questions:

 Do I Have a List?

-The first step to medication management is to ensure your doctor and pharmacist have an updated record of the prescription drugs, over-the-counter medications, vitamins and supplements you take.
+The first step to medication management is to make sure your doctor and pharmacist have an updated record of the prescription drugs, over-the-counter medications, vitamins and supplements you take.

 Should I Consider a Personal Health Record (PHR)?

-When taking multiple medications, it is important to understand the possible side effects or adverse interactions that may occur.
-Speak with your doctor or pharmacist about potential side effects or health changes that could happen as doses change, new drugs are introduced and medications are combined.
+When taking multiple medications, it is important to understand the possible side effects or unwanted interactions that can occur.
+Speak with your doctor or pharmacist about side effects or health changes that could happen as doses change, new drugs are introduced, and medications are combined.

 Common side effects could include:

-If you notice any change in your well-being, it is vital to contact your doctor right away for guidance.
+If you notice any change in your well-being, it is important to let your doctor know right away.

 Have I Spoken With My Doctor?

-Following the questions above, it is important to ensure your doctor and pharmacist remain up-to-date on your medical situation as it changes over time.
-Both specialists should review with you what medications you should be taking and offer the appropriate instructions to safely consume the medicine.
-They are also available to answer your questions, offer referrals and more.
+It is important to make sure your doctor and pharmacist stay up to date on your medical situation as it changes over time.
+Both should discuss with you the medications you should be taking and provide instructions to safely take them.
+Your doctor and pharmacist can also answer your questions, offer referrals, and more.

 Are My Medications Expired or Unneeded?

-Use a tracking sheet to determine when it’s time to dispose of medication or request a refill.
-If you’re feeling a side effect from your medication, consult your doctor on whether you can reduce dosage or seek an alternative treatment method.
+Use a tracking sheet to know when it’s time to throw away medication or request a refill.
+If you’re experiencing a side effect from your medication, talk to your doctor about whether you can reduce the dosage or try a different treatment method.

-Most prescription drugs can be disposed of easily in the trash.
+Most prescription drugs should be thrown away in the trash.
 Never flush them down a toilet or in the sink.
-To prevent theft, mix the medicines with an unpalatable substance, such as dirt, coffee grounds or kitty litter.
+To prevent theft, mix the medicines with a distasteful substance, such as dirt, coffee grounds, or kitty litter.
 For more sensitive medications, seal it in a plastic bag and throw the container away.
-Be sure to also remove the label and any personal information on the medication container.
+Be sure to also remove the label and any personal information on the container.

-There are also community-based pharmacy ‘take-back’ programs that can safely dispose of unused or expired medicines, and many police departments in Connecticut have round-the-clock access to safe, convenient disposal options for unused and expired pharmaceutical drugs.
+There are also community-based pharmacy “take-back” programs that allow you to safely get rid of unused or expired medicines.
+Many police departments in Connecticut also allow 24/7 access to safe, convenient options for throwing away unused and expired medical drugs.

 Visit the DEEP (the Department of Energy and Environmental Protection) website for more info on collections for unwanted medicines.